 She nodded toward the reindeer.

 “Guess I’m just a kid at heart.
 And those things belonged to my parents.
 This used to be their house and …,” Jack trailed off.

 “Well, I think it’s great that you keep the tradition alive,” Mary said.

-Nick smiled at her compassionate sincerity.
+Jack smiled at her compassionate sincerity.
 This, he did not expect.

-When they got out of the car, Nick led Mary by the arm up his sidewalk.
+When they got out of the car, Jack led Mary by the arm up his sidewalk.
 He felt her momentarily tense up as she approached the unknown that existed behind his door.
 However, as soon as he opened it and invited her in, any remaining trepidation melted away.

 Mary appeared awestruck by his retro-vintage decorated living room.

 “Have a seat,” Jack offered, gesturing toward a worn, but inviting loveseat.
 As she made herself comfortable, Jack put a Dean Martin vinyl on a hi-fi console turntable, then ignited his gas fireplace, accompanied by Deano’s velvety-smooth vocal stylings.

 “It’s like stepping back in time,” Mary said.
 “Was this all your parents, too?”